Jump to:

 - Preheat oven at 350° F and line baking sheets with parchment paper or silpat mats.

-- Put the thick rolled oats in a food processor and pulse for 10 -20 seconds until the oats are coarsely chopped.
-In a mixing bowl whisk together the chopped oats with the flour, baking powder, baking soda, salt and Chinese Five Spice.
+- Put the thick rolled oats in a food processor and pulse for 10-20 seconds until the oats are coarsely chopped.
+In a mixing bowl whisk together the chopped oats with the flour, baking powder, baking soda, salt and Chinese Five Spice powder.

-- In the bowl of a stand mixer with the paddle attachment, cream together the butter, brown sugar and granulated sugar for 5-7 minutes until light and fluffy.
+- In the bowl of a stand mixer with the paddle attachment, cream together the butter, brown sugar and granulated sugar on a medium speed for 5-6 minutes, until light and fluffy.
 Stop the mixer and scrape the sides of the bowl with a spatula a few times.

 - Adjust the mixer to a low speed and slowly add the eggs, one at a time, and vanilla.
-Scrape the bottom and sides of the bowl once. - I like to crack the eggs and add the vanilla in a measuring cup before adding it to the butter and sugar mixture to avoid eggshells.
+Scrape the bottom and sides of the bowl.
+I like to crack the eggs and add the vanilla in a measuring cup before adding it to the butter and sugar mixture to avoid eggshells.

 - Gradually add the dry ingredients in 2-3 additions with the mixer on low speed.
 Scrape the bottom and sides of the bowl to fully incorporate the butter and sugar and blend until well mixed.